Sabrina Elba Stuns In An All Black Look

 For this look, Mrs. Elba served face in an all black, curve hugging Victoria Beckham dress that fit her like a glove.
 She accessorized the look with minimal jewelry and added small earrings to give the look a pop.
-As for her hair, she rocked her short bob in a wet style with a side part and short bang.
-She paired the ensemble with matching black sandals on her feet which matched the look perfectly and served face and body as she modeled the look to perfection for her Instagram followers.
+As for her hair, she rocked her short bob with a side part and short bang.
+She paired the ensemble with matching black sandals, which matched the look perfectly.
+Elba served face and body as she modeled the look to perfection for her Instagram followers.

 -